ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In Mice->Basic Mouse configuration, set Button 1/2/3/4/5 to Mouse Left/Right/Middle/Back/Fwd respectively, set Button 6/7/8 to 6/7/8 (without Num+) respectively.
 In USB Devices->PS Move (Mouse) configuration, set Start/Select/Triangle/Circle/Cross/Square/Move/T to Mouse 7/6/4/5/2/3/8/1 respectively, and clear all other buttons.
 In Gamepad configuration, setup a keyboard or gamepad handler as you prefer.

-Adjust the motion pointer speed to around 8~12 in app and switch to motion pointer mode before booting game.

 In crosshair calibration, press Ctrl-F11 to switch to PS Move mode.
 Keep in window mode and resize the window as large as possible at the center of the screen while matching the game's aspect ratio (required to align the Windows cursor with the PS Move cursor).

 For Time Crisis 4 and Razing Storm, press Trigger to start calibration.
 Except the center target, you should shoot each target at a little further from the outermost ring toward the window edge to get the correct calibration.
 But don't shoot too far, otherwise you can't turn left/right in the game when you need to point the crosshair to the window edge.
 For Deadstorm Pirates, press Back button to start calibration, just shoot at the center of each target.